flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

-import Tabs from "@theme/Tabs";
-import TabItem from "@theme/TabItem";

 # Requirements

 The goal of these requirements is to ensure that the applications hosted on Flathub are safe to use and integrate well in the desktop experience.

 :::tip
 If you have any further questions, please ask on [Matrix](https://matrix.to/#/#flatpak:matrix.org).